A Story From: India

 For Ages: 8 to 10yrs.

-ONCE UPON A TIME there lived a Rajah (king) who was left with two little daughters when his wife died.
+ONCE UPON A TIME there lived a Rajah (king) who was left with two little daughters, the two princesses, when his wife died.
 Not very long after his first wife died, he married again.
 His second wife did not care for her step-children and was often unkind to them.
 The Rajah, their father, never troubled himself to look after them, but allowed his wife to treat them as she liked.
 This made the poor girls very miserable, and one day one of them said to the other, “Let’s not stay here any more.
 Come away into the jungle, for nobody here cares whether we go or stay.”

 So they both walked off into the jungle and lived for many days on jungle fruits.
 After they had wandered on for a long while, they came to a fine palace which belonged to an Ogre, but both the Ogre and his wife were out when they got there.